RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 Enter Serverless Functions with Quarkus, daniel
 ```

-**Note**: You don’t need to stop and re-run re-run the serverless application because Quarkus will reload the changes automatically via the Live Coding feature.
+**Note**: You don’t need to stop and re-run the serverless application because Quarkus will reload the changes automatically via the Live Coding feature.

 To mirror the AWS Lambda environment as closely as possible in a dev environment, the Quarkus Amazon Lambda extension boots up a mock AWS Lambda event server in Quarkus Dev and Test mode.
 This mock event server simulates a true AWS Lambda environment.